*

 Bruce and John Heatly

-Walter Bruce Heatly, born 5th August 1900 at 33 High Street Dunbar, son of Peter Heatly, a Tailor and his wife Jane Paterson.
-In 1923 he emigrated to America and joined Robert Fortune the golf pro at Conneaut Country Club, Ohio.
+Walter Bruce Heatly, born 5th August 1900 at 33 High Street Dunbar, son of Peter Heatly, a tailor and his wife Jane Paterson.
+In 1923 he sailed to America on S.S.Cameronia and was accompanied on the journey by Frank Hobens from North Berwick and James Langlands from Gullane.
+Bruce Heatly joined Robert Fortune the golf pro at Conneaut Country Club, Ohio.
 Robert 'Bob' Fortune's family lived in Haddington Place, Aberlady and he had emigrated the previous year.
 Bruce Heatly was appointed golf pro at Echo Lake Country Club, Westfield NJ 1925-26, where he was joined by his brother John Heatly in 1925.
 Bruce moved to Whitehall, New York in 1928.
+[Scoreboard]